-Dramatic changes have occurred recently in the annual cycle of the coefficient of light attenuation (Ked490), an indicator of water transparency.
-The duration of the period with elevated but intermediate Ked490 has somewhat increased but the duration of the period with high mean Ked490 (over 0.4 m-1) has lengthened greatly, i.e. by approximately 180 days from 1998 to 2013.
-Similarly, the duration of the period with high CHL (operationally defined when CHL is at least 3 mg m-3) has increased as the spring increase has advanced at a mean rate of -1.6 day year-1 and the cessation of the high CHL period in the fall bloom has been delayed at the mean rate of 1.9 day year-1.
+cator of water transparency.
+The duration of the period with elevated but intermediate Ked490 has somewhat increased but the duration of the period with high mean Ked490 (over (0.4 m^{-1}) has lengthened greatly - i.e., by approximately 180 days from 1998 to 2013.
+Similarly, the duration of the period with high CHL (operationally defined as CHL of at least 3 mg m^{-3}) has increased as the spring increase has advanced at a mean rate of $-1.6 \, \text{day year}^{-1}$ and the end of the high CHL period in the fall bloom has been delayed at the mean rate of $1.9 \, \text{day year}^{-1}$.
 These changes in the timing of high Ked490 and CHL are clearly correlated with the changes towards earlier warming and later cooling of SST, but the rate of change is faster.
 Since the satellite-derived time series of Ked490 and CHL are shorter and less reliable than the time series of SST, their estimated mean rates of change are also less accurate.
-However, it seems that the response of the biological system to climate
+However, it seems that the response of the biological system to climate change and eutrophication is amplified compared to the changes in the timing of the physical environment.

-- less accurate.
-However, it seems that the response of the biological system to climate change and eutrophication has been amplified compared to the changes in the timing of the physical environment. - 10 The changes in the timing of Ked490 and CHL are related and reflect the increased turbidity and decreased water transparency in the Baltic Sea.
+The changes in the timing of Ked490 and CHL are related and reflect increased turbidity and decreased water transparency in the Baltic Sea.
 An obvious consequence of the increased Ked490 is that less light reaches depths below the surface.
-While this analysis was done for the central Baltic with small areas of benthic photosynthesis, we can assume that benthic communities in the coastal areas must also be experiencing - significantly reduction in light due to the decreased water transparency.
+While this analysis was done for the central Baltic with small areas of benthic photosynthesis, we can assume that benthic communities in the coastal areas must also be experiencing significant reduction in light intensity due to the decreased water transparency.
 We can hypothesize that the increased turbidity and decreased water transparency are related to increased phytoplankton concentrations and increased bacterial production.
-Likely effects on the rest of the ecosystem including commercially important fisheries should be further evaluated. - The phenological indicators that we applied to a number of satellite-detected variables show significant climate-related changes in the Baltic Sea ecosystems.
+Likely effects on the rest of the ecosystem including commercially important fisheries should be further evaluated.

+The phenological indicators that we applied to a number of satellite-detected variables show significant climate-related changes in the Baltic Sea ecosystem.
 It appears that the biological response to climate warming is amplified, compared to the rate of change in the physical forcing (SIS and SST).
-As satellite-derived CHL algorithms in the Baltic Sea are inaccurate and noisy (e.g. Darecki and Stramski, 2004) - - primarily due to the confounding influence of high concentrations of CDOM trends in CHL absolute values are difficult to interpret.
-For example, an apparently increasing trend in CHL may be influenced by increasing concentrations of colored dissolved organic matter (CDOM) or nonalgal particles.
+As satellite-derived CHL algorithms in the Baltic Sea are inaccurate and noisy (e.g., Darecki and Stramski 2004) - primarily due to the confounding influence of high concentrations of CDOM - trends in absolute values of CHL are difficult to interpret.
+For example, an apparently increasing trend in CHL could be influenced by increasing concentrations of CDOM or non-algal particles.
 However, the start of the annual increase in CHL is much more likely to reflect the increase in phytoplankton due to the known phytoplankton spring bloom and the dependence of photosynthesis on the annual cycle of light and stratification.
-Elevated concentrations of CDOM and nonalgal particles are perhaps more likely to extend the high CHL period in the fall.
+Elevated concentrations of CDOM and non-algal particles are perhaps more likely to be partly responsible for extending the high CHL period in the fall.